 When people set out to buy a home, they often start by checking out real estate ads and open houses, and taking a look into their bank accounts to see whether they can muster up anything close to a 20% down payment.

-The good news is that, according to the FTC study, the majority of consumers who dispute an error are successful in getting a modification of their credit report.
-That correction doesn't always lead to a rise in their credit score – but it can, and it's a result worth trying for.
+The good news is that the majority of consumers who dispute an error are successful in getting a modification of their credit report.
+That correction doesn't always lead to a rise in their credit score, but it can.
+And it's definitely a result worth trying for.

-See Nolo's article, "How to Correct Errors on Your Credit Report" for details on this process.
+See Steps to Cleaning Up Your Credit Report for details on this process.